Blesbok Hunting in South Africa

 Blesbok hunt

-Blesbok is hunted on the open plains safari style.
+Blesbok is hunted on the open grasslands safari style.
 The Blesbok is wary and difficult to approach.
 Longer shots will be required.

 Blesbok bunch together.
 Shooting the right one will need careful communication with your professional hunter.